adamsilver/fdpb/registration.md

 # A registration form

-We're going to begin our foray in to designing forms with a registration form.
+We're going to begin our foray with a registration form.
 This seemingly simple form has much for us to discuss.
 Here it is:

 ```html
 <form id="register">